Create a new environment

 # and activated.
 This is useful when coffea is not installed in the remote

-# machines. conda environments are created with conda-pack, and should at
+# machines. conda enviroments are created with conda-pack, and should at

 # least include coffea, ndcctools (both from conda-forge channel)